adloky/smalls/french-classic-b-mbm.md

 **48.Nxb3 axb3 49.Re1 Re2!
 50.Rc1 d2**

-and ...Re1 follows. --- SUMMARY: Currently the Russian Roulette line 10 Qe2, is gaining in popularity.
+and ...Re1 follows.

+SUMMARY: Currently the Russian Roulette line 10.Qe2, is gaining in popularity.
 But remember, we don't have to enter this line if we don't care for Black's position.
 This line only arises from the 9...Nxf6 line.
-We avoid this line entirely in the last four games of this chapter.
+We avoid this line entirely in the last four games of this chapter.<level start="10.Qe2"/>

 0-1